galica9999/aws-cloud-formation-tiered-network-config/README.md

 * ExternalID
 * AvailabilityZone1

 Within each parameter we go over, we will put the parameter in a code block and break it down.
-For the AMI type paremters, we will shorten them because they are very large.
+For the AMI type parameters, we will shorten them because they are very large.